TianyiShi2001/Algorithms/README.md

 This repository presents Rust implementations of common algorithms and data structures, most of which are based on William Fiset's Java implementation: https://github.com/williamfiset/Algorithms .
 I highly recommend [his YouTube channel](https://www.youtube.com/user/purpongie), where he explains many of these algorithms in detail using illustrations, animations and pseudocode.

-In addition to implementing W. Fiset's algorithms, I also add original content that might be helpful, such as solutions of classical puzzles e.g. N-Queens and Sudoku.
+In addition to implementing W. Fiset's algorithms, I also write solutions to competitive programming problems, particularly in Leetcode.
+Where appropriate, I will note, or `use`, the relevent algorithm/data structure(s) in this crate.

 ## Usage